-‘Pakistanis in Denial’: India’s Hybrid War
+‘Pakistanis are in Denial’: India’s Hybrid War

-INSIGHT: “The enemy is clear how to deal us, only we are in denial,” says a senior Pakistani military official on condition of anonymity as he’s not authorized to comment officially.
+INSIGHT: “The enemy is clear on how to deal with us, only we are in denial,” says a senior Pakistani military official.
+He spoke on condition of anonymity as he’s not authorized to comment officially.

 The Pakistani military official was asked to comment on Indian Army Chief Gen Bipin Rawat’s recent speech at a webinar titled “Indian Security Horizon” on the occasion of Diamond Jubilee of National Defense College.

-The Indian Army Chief had said, “Pakistan’s current economic crisis, its inability to come out of the Financial Action Task Force (FATF) grey list, rising religious and ethnic fundamentalism, internal power struggles will push it further into instability in the foreseeable future”.
+The Indian Army Chief said, “Pakistan’s current economic crisis, its inability to come out of the Financial Action Task Force (FATF) grey list, rising religious and ethnic fundamentalism, and internal power struggles will push it further into instability in the foreseeable future”.

+India and Pakistan are arch rivals –both became nation-states in August 1947 as the British Empire wrapped up colonization of the sub-continent post World War II.
+A new world order was taking shape.

+“Since their becoming two nation-states on the fulcrum of Jinnah’s “two-nation theory”, the two countries have been warring neighbors with territorial disputes to settle for decades,” says an observer.

 According to the Pakistani military official, “the enemy’s line of attack is 1.
 Economic 2.
 FATF 3.
 Sectarian 4.
 Ethnic and 5.
 Internal”.

-“Can’t be more specific,” he added.
+“Can’t be more specific,” he adds.

-Rawat alleged that Pakistan is now increasingly resorting to non-kinetic means by launching vicious anti-India rhetoric on social media and propagating false communal narrative to create social disharmony within India.
+Indian Army Chief Rawat has alleged that Pakistan is now increasingly resorting to non-kinetic means by launching vicious anti-India rhetoric on social media and propagating false communal narrative to create social disharmony within India.

-On the situation with China, Rawat asserted that “India will not accept any “shifting” of the Line of Actual Control (LAC) border with China.
+Rawat asserted that “India will not accept any “shifting” of the Line of Actual Control (LAC) border with China.
 Larger conflict with China could not be ruled out if tensions along LAC triggered friction and confrontation between the two countries”.

-Rawat’s posit comes amid reports that India has lost more land in the Ladakh region of Indian Occupied Jammu and Kashmir to China’s troops.
+Rawat’s military posit comes amid reports that India has lost more land in the Ladakh region of Indian Occupied Jammu and Kashmir to China’s troops.

 The trouble began early in April when New Delhi said Chinese troops intruded deep into what it claimed was ‘India’s side’ of the LAC in the Ladakh sector, which adjoins the Tibetan plateau.